 Rest assured, TurboTax has you covered and will be up to date with the latest tax laws.
 The bottom line is you’ll be able to file your tax return with complete confidence.

 This one reaches back for tax year 2017.
-For the 2017 and 2018 tax years, if you itemize your deductions, you can deduct qualifying medical expenses which exceed 10% of your adjusted gross income.
+For the 2017 and 2018 tax years, if you itemize your deductions, you can deduct qualifying medical expenses which exceed 7.5% of your adjusted gross income.
 In 2019, a separate tax extender bill was passed that keeps the 7.5% rate for 2019 as well.
 Beginning January 1, 2019, all taxpayers may deduct only the amount qualified medical expenses that exceeds 10% of their adjusted gross income.

 Personal Casualty Losses